namanarora42/automation-with-tasker/Missed-Call-Alert/README.md

 # Solution

+First off, I can choose to identify "special callers" or treat all callers as equal.
+In my current setup, the script triggers only if the repeat caller is a special caller, such as close friends and family.

 For a repeat caller, I would want them to know that my phone is on silent and I'm unable to hear it.
 If they still want to go ahead with their call, I want to allow them, and provide them a way to "break" the silence of my phone.
 After every missed call, I track all missed calls for the next 10 minutes.
 This tracking can be aborted if I need to.

 Tracking started: